 Public Policy for Real People Not Stereotypes

-We are committed to the promise of the Constitution.
-We are committed to Congress' intent in passing the ADA in 1990 and passing the Amendment Act in 2008.
-We are committed to full implementation of the Americans with Disabilities Act as Congress intended.
+We are committed to the guarantees of the Constitution.
+We are committed to Congress' intent in passing the ADA in 1990 and in passing the Amendment Act in 2008.
+We are committed to full implementation of the Americans with Disabilities Act as Congress intended and the Constitution guarantees.

 We welcome allies and self-advocates: